Remi-Coulom/joedb/README.md

 ![Diagram](doc/source/images/joedb.svg)

-Other systems such as [protocol buffers](https://protobuf.dev/) offer similar type-safe mechanisms for serializing structured data, but are missing key properties of a SQL database, such as concurrency, transactions, and incremental crash-safe update of data.
+Other systems such as [protocol buffers](https://protobuf.dev/) provide similar type-safe mechanisms for serializing structured data, but are missing key properties of a SQL database, such as concurrency, transactions, and incremental crash-safe update of data.
 Joedb can offer all these features by storing data as a journal of transactions.
 The whole data history is stored, so it is possible to re-create any past state of the database.
-Joedb has a network protocol, and can operate in a distributed fashion, a bit like [git for structured data](https://www.remi-coulom.fr/joedb/concurrency.html).
+Joedb also has a network protocol, and can operate in a distributed fashion, a bit like [git for structured data](https://www.remi-coulom.fr/joedb/concurrency.html).

 For more information, please take at a look at the